A solo cycling expedition · 2026 to 2027

 I've spent time with Deborah, Meghan, and Katherine and walked through every part of this project with all three of them.
 They are wonderful people who really care about what they do.
 If you reach out through the contacts on the right, you're in good hands.

 Want to give through a Donor-Advised Fund (DAF) or stock?
-Reach out to Deborah, Meghan, or Katherine directly and they'll walk you through it.
+Reach out to Deborah and she'll walk you through it.
 Same if you want to know more about CMI before deciding to give.

 Miles for Mental Health is an independent fundraiser.
 The Child Mind Institute is the recipient of funds raised through this site.
 I am not employed by, affiliated with, or otherwise associated with the Child Mind Institute.
 The interviews I conduct on the road, the posts I share on social media, the content on this blog, and any opinions I express are my own and do not represent the views or positions of the Child Mind Institute.